Open-face Chinese poker: Objective

-The goal of the game is to achieve more units (also known as points) than your opponents by winnings more hands also known as rows and/or by collecting royalties on premium hands without fouling.
+The goal of the game is to achieve more units (also known as points) than your opponents by winning more hands also known as rows and/or by collecting royalties on premium hands without fouling.
 See fouling for more details.

 To win rows, your hand ranking must be higher than your opponents' in that same row, for example:

 Ivey would win the front row and back row, but lose the middle row.
 See scoring for more details.

 Fouling

 Fouling also known as mis-setting is when an illegal hand is made and as a result, the hand is forfeited.
 The back hand must be stronger than or equal to the middle and the front, the middle must be stronger or equal to the front, otherwise, the hand is not legal and is considered fouled.
 In this case the player who fouled loses six points (one point per line plus three-point scoop bonus) per non-fouling player and each non-fouling player gains six points.
 Players who fouled can lose additional units if players with legal hands achieved royalties.
 Opponents with legal hands gains six points plus any royalties in their hands, but not the royalties in fouled hands.
 When a hand is fouled the fouling players loses all royalties in their hands as well.
 If more than one player foul, then the players who foul tie other players who foul and no points are gained or lost between players with fouled hands.
 Unlike standard Chinese poker, players do not receive all thirteen cards at once.
 Therefore, fouling plays a large factor, and strategies are devised to avoid it.